Dear Evan Hansen on Sky Cinema: Five more new movie musicals to stream todayMay 27 | 4 min read

-The Great British Bake Off contestants 2021: Who’s in this year’s line-up?
+The Great British Bake Off contestants 2021: What happened to this year's GBBO bakers?

 On your marks, get set, bake!

-Discover who’s in this year’s Great British Bake Off cast and see who’s waved goodbye to the tent so far.
+Discover who was in this year’s Great British Bake Off cast and how they got on.

 Amanda is a 56-year-old detective in the Metropolitan Police.